What is an RSA Certificate? How RSA Certificate Works?

 • Email: Some email clients and servers use RSA SMIME certificate to secure email communication and protect the privacy of messages.

-• File and Data Encryption: RSA can also be used to encrypt files and data to protect against unauthorized access.
+• File and Data Encryption: RSA can also encrypt files and data to protect against unauthorized access.

 Now, let us see how an RSA Certificate works.